 The town of Morecambe reflects the heyday of British seaside holidays and here coastal attractions sit side-by-side with shops and hotels.
-Happy Mount Park originates back to the 1920s with attractive green space for picnics on a sunny day, whilst the Megazone and Superbowl provide the chance to compete against your mates in sporting challenges.
+Happy Mount Park originates back to the 1920s with attractive green space for picnics on a sunny day.

 Walking and cycling are great ways to explore the coast and, for the ultimate Morecambe experience, try the Cross Bay walk with Queen's Guide, Cedric Robinson, who will steer you safely through the fast moving channels and dangerous quicksand.
 The Lancaster Canal is also great for outdoor pursuits and you can even hitch a ride on one of the canal barge cruises which run frequently in the summer, some of which offer hot pot or fish & chips on board!

 And then there's the events!
 There's live music and comedy in the former Morecambe railway station at the Platform and outdoor festivals in the summer including the Catch the Wind Kite Festival and a Sandcastle Festival.
 Check the events listing for exact dates.

 There's plenty of scope for ice cream, fish & chips and other seaside fare whilst you amble along the seafront, but if you prefer to eat indoors then there's an array of cafés and restaurants to tempt your taste buds.
 The Bow Window is located along the East Promenade whilst the Shore Café is sited on the beach and boasts great sea views across the coastline.
 Afternoon tea at the Midland is the height of decadence or you may prefer to cross the road and go for brunch at down-to-earth Rita's instead!